U.S. virus deaths could reach 200,000, Fauci warns as medical supplies run short

 Dr. Arabia Mollette, an emergency medicine physician at Brookdale and St. Barnabas Hospital in the Bronx, has started praying during the cab ride to work in the morning before she enters what she describes as a "medical warzone."
 At the end of her shift, which often runs much longer than the scheduled 12 hours, she sometimes cannot hold back tears.
 "We're trying to keep our heads above water without drowning," Mollette said.
 "We are scared.
 We're trying to fight for everyone else's life, but we also fight for our lives as well."

-On Saturday, the U.S. Centers for Disease Control and Prevention warned residents of New York, Connecticut and New Jersey against non-essential domestic travel for 14 days.
+On Saturday, the CDC warned residents of New York, Connecticut and New Jersey against non-essential domestic travel for 14 days.
 Tests to track the disease's progress also remain in short supply, despite repeated White House promises that they would be widely available.

 Since the virus first appeared in the United States in late January, President Donald Trump has vacillated between playing down the risks of infection and urging Americans to take steps to slow its spread.
 He said he would hold a news conference at 5 p.m.
 ET (2100 GMT).